 Flexible reverse shipping options

-Retailers like Wayfair have set the bar high for furniture buyers, offering almost universal free returns.
-Of course, this is extraordinarily unrealistic for the vast majority of retailers given the costs associated.
-However, offering a flexible option such as deeply discounted return shipping or giving the option of a charity donation for a tax writeoff.
-These solutions depend heavily on the specifics of your products.
+Wayfair has set the bar high for furniture buyers, offering almost universal free returns.
+This is unrealistic for most retailers, given the associated costs—flexible options such as deeply discounted shipping or a charity donation, depending on your products.

-Our wood furniture retailer might choose to offer a partial refund if a customer is unhappy with a footstool.
+Our wood furniture retailer might offer a partial refund if a customer is unhappy with a footstool.
 Return shipping on this item would be less significant than oversized furniture shipping, so it may still be viable.
-On the other hand, that four-poster bed would be much less viable to send back.
-Because of this, a retailer may offer a partial refund for the specific aspect the customer is unhappy with, or provide repair or upgrade options from afar if needed.
+A four-poster bed would be less feasible to send back.
+A retailer may offer partial refund for the specific aspect the customer’s dissatisfaction or provide repair or upgrade options.

 Attractive and informative product pages